Glossary

 Strategy

-The trading logic, rules, and behavior configured for a bot or surfaced through public discovery.
-Strategies can be operated in Studio and discovered through Explorer when public.
+The trading logic, rules, and behavior configured for an agent or surfaced through public discovery.
+Strategies can be operated from Hub and discovered through Explorer when public.
 See also: Explorer.

 Studio